 Also, a new bill has been introduced in Congress that would give “eligible” households money to help pay for gasoline….

-Low-Income Gasoline Assistance Program Act – Directs the Secretary of Health and Human Services to make grants to states to establish emergency assistance programs to pay eligible households for the purchase of gasoline.
+Low-Income Gasoline Assistance Program Act – Directs the Secretary of Health and Human Services for the feasiblity study for rehab center to make grants to states to establish emergency assistance programs to pay eligible households for the purchase of gasoline.

 These days, as long as you are “eligible”, just about everything you need will either be purchased for you or subsidized by the federal government.